Our Staff

 He has increased funding to enhance member business outcomes by over 300 % and has the drive to create opportunities for Aboriginal people at a state, national and international level.
 Robert has successfully worked with both national and state governments, not for profits and philanthropists; highlighting the importance of Aboriginal tourism and its value to Australia and Aboriginal communities.

-staff-di-below.jpgDi Below
+DiBelow.jpgDi Below

 Marketing Manager

-From hospitality, retail, wholesale, online, airline, tour guiding in Tunisia, Kenya and the Maldives, to product development, business management, and destination marketing/PR – her skill set includes fluent German, French, a degree in commerce and tourism management, and a 16-year focus on Aboriginal tourism development and promotion.
+From hospitality, retail, wholesale, online, airline, tour guiding in Tunisia, Kenya and the Maldives, to product development, business management, and destination marketing/PR – her skill set includes fluent German, French, a degree in commerce and tourism management, and a 17-year focus on Aboriginal tourism development and promotion.

-• The formulation of 11 award winning tourism and eco-tourism submissions for Aboriginal Tourism and Hospitality, at state, national and international levels
+The formulation of 14 award winning tourism and eco-tourism submissions for Aboriginal Tourism and Hospitality, at state, national and international levels

-Working with WAITOC to promote the world’s oldest living culture is another exciting chapter in my life, and Aboriginal guides are inspirational in their affirmation that a travel destination is never just a ‘place’, it’s a different way of seeing things”.
+Working with WAITOC to promote the world’s oldest living culture is another exciting chapter in my life, and Aboriginal guides are inspirational in their affirmation that a travel destination is not just a ‘place’, it’s a different way of seeing things”.

-staff-gabby.jpgGabby Simoni
+GabbySimoni.jpgGabby Simoni

 Operations Manager